p2edwards/jp-coffeescript/README.md

 ```

-### `jp-coffee-kernel`: jp-CoffeeScript kernel
+### `jp-livescript-kernel`: jp-LiveScript kernel

-`jp-coffee-kernel` is the executable invoked by Jupyter tools (e.g. the
+`jp-livescript-kernel` is the executable invoked by Jupyter tools (e.g. the
-notebook) and that appears in the kernel spec that `jp-coffee-install` creates
+notebook) and that appears in the kernel spec that `jp-livescript-install` creates
-for jp-CoffeeScript.
+for jp-LiveScript.
 You won't need this command, unless you want to create a
 custom kernel spec.

 ```
 Usage:
-    jp-coffee-kernel [options] connection_file
+    jp-livescript-kernel [options] connection_file

 Options:
     --debug                           enable debug messages